-NIMAC maintains roster of NASCAP members who act as mediators and arbitrators.
-They are chosen on the basis of their competence and profressionalism.
-They have an appropriate legal and professional backgrounds and experience.
+NIMAC maintains a roster of NASCAP members who act as mediators and arbitrators.
+They are chosen on the basis of their competence and professionalism.
+They have appropriate legal and professional backgrounds and experience.

-Mediation is a confidential, non-binding procedure which is in the interest of the parties which plays a premium on the preservation or an enhancement of their relationship while maintaining control over the dispute settlement process with a view to reach a speedy settlement without damage to their reputation.
-In a successful mediation procedure a neural intermediary, the mediator helps the parties to reach a mutually satisfactory settlement of their dispute, which is recorded in an enforceable contract.
+Mediation is a confidential, non-binding procedure that is in the interest of the parties which plays a premium on the preservation or enhancement of their relationship while maintaining control over the dispute settlement process with a view to reaching a speedy settlement without damage to their reputation.
+In a successful mediation procedure a neutral intermediary, the mediator helps the parties to reach a mutually satisfactory settlement of their dispute, which is recorded in an enforceable contract.

 When the Arbitration and Reconciliation Act first introduced mediation in Section 30 as a form of alternative dispute resolution, the Government did not draw up the rules for mediation as it did for conciliation.
 However, in 1999, the Government enacted the Code of Civil Procedure (Amendment) Act, 1999 (“CPC Amendment Act”) in which a new Section 89 was introduced.
 This newly inserted section introduces the concept of ‘judicial mediation’, as opposed to voluntary ` mediation’.
 A court can now identify cases where an amicable settlement is possible, formulate the terms of such a settlement, and invite the observations thereon of the parties to the dispute and, if needed, refer the dispute to: